camsaul/methodical/README.md

 ## Advanced Customization

-Clojure's multimethods, while quite powerful, are somewhat limited the ways you can customize their behavior.
-Here's a quick list of some of the endless things you can do with Methodical multimethods, that are simply impossible with vanilla Clojure mulitmethods:
+Clojure's multimethods, while quite powerful, are somewhat limited in the ways you can customize their behavior.
+Here's a quick list of some of the things you can do with Methodical multimethods, all of which are simply impossible with vanilla Clojure mulitmethods:

 *  Dispatch with multiple hierarchies (e.g., one for each arg)

-*  Change the strategy used to cache effective methods (the method that is ultimately invoked for a set of args)
+*  Change the strategy used to cache effective methods (the compiled function that is ultimately invoked for a set of args)

 *  Invoke *all* applicable primary methods, and return a sequence of their results

-*  Dynamically compute new primary or auxiliary methods with users manually adding them
+*  Dynamically compute new primary or auxiliary methods without users manually adding them

-*  Support default values for part of a dispatch value, e.g. when dispatching off a pair of classes, support `[String String]`, `[:default String]`, and `[String :default]`
+*  Support default values for part of a dispatch value, e.g. when dispatching off a pair of classes, e.g. support `[String String]`, `[:default String]`, or `[String :default]`

-*  Combine multiple multimethods into a single multimethod; when invoked, tries invoking each each in turn until it finds one with a matching method implementation
+*  Combine multiple multimethods into a single multimethod; that, when invoked, tries invoking each constituent multimethod    in turn until it finds one with a matching method implementation

 To enable such advanced functionality, Methodical multimethods are divided into four components, and two that manage
 them:

 *  The *method combination*, which defines the way applicable primary and auxiliary methods are combined into a single *effective method*.
-The default method combination, `thread-last-method-combination`, binds implicit `next-method` args for primary and `:around` methods, and implements logic to thread the result of each method into the next.
-   Method combinations also specify with auxiliary method *qualifiers* (e.g. `:before` or `:around`) are allowed, and how `defmethod` macro forms using those qualifiers are expanded (e.g., whether they get an implicit `next-method` arg).
+The default method combination, `thread-last-method-combination`, binds implicit `next-method` args for primary and `:around` methods, and implements logic to thread the result of each method into the last argument    of the next.
+Method combinations also specify which auxiliary method *qualifiers* (e.g. `:before` or `:around`) are allowed, and how `defmethod` macro forms using those qualifiers are expanded (e.g., whether they get an implicit `next-method` arg).
 Method combinations implement the `MethodCombination` interface.

-*  The *method table* store primary and auxiliary methods, and return them when asked.
-The default implementation, `standard-method-table`, uses simple Clojure immutable maps, but there is nothing stopping you from creating an implementation that ignores requests to store new methods, or dynamically generates a set of methods to return based on outside factors.
+*  The *method table* stores primary and auxiliary methods, and returns them when asked.
+The default implementation, `standard-method-table`, uses simple Clojure immutable maps, but there is nothing stopping you from creating an implementation that ignores requests to store new methods, or dynamically generates and returns a set of methods based on outside factors.
 Method tables implement the `MethodTable` interface.

-*  The *dispatcher* decides which dispatch value should be used for a given set of argument arguments, which primary and auxiliary methods from the *method table* are applicable for that dispatch value, and the order those methods should be applied in -- which methods are most-specific, and which are least-specific (e.g. `String` is usually more-specific than `Object`.)
-The default implementation, `standard-dispatcher`, mimics the behavior of the Clojure multimethod, using a dispatch function to determine dispatch values, and a single hierarchy and `prefers` map to determine which methods are applicable; you could easily create your own implementation that uses multiple hierarchies, or one that uses no hierarchies at all, or one with that optimizes performance.
+*  The *dispatcher* decides which dispatch value should be used for a given set of arguments, which primary and auxiliary methods from the *method table* are applicable for that dispatch value, and the order those methods should be applied in -- which methods are most specific, and which are the least specific (e.g., `String` is more-specific than `Object`.)
+The default implementation, `standard-dispatcher`, mimics the behavior of Clojure multimethods, using a dispatch function to determine dispatch values, and a single hierarchy and `prefers` map to determine which methods are applicable.
+You could easily create your own implementation that uses multiple hierarchies, or one that uses no hierarchies at all.
 Dispatchers implement the `Dispatcher` interface.

-*  A *cache*, if present, implements a caching strategy for effective methods, so that need not be recomputed on every invocation.
+*  A *cache*, if present, implements a caching strategy for effective methods, so that they need not be recomputed on every invocation.
 Caches implement the `Cache` interface.
-Depending on whether you create a multimethod via `defmulti` or with the programmatic functions, the cache is either a `watching-cache`, which watches the hierarchy referenced by the *dispatcher* (default `#'clojure.core/global-hierarchy`), clearing the cache when it changes; or `simple-cache`, a bare-bones cache that manages an atom containing a table of dispatch value -> effective method.
+Depending on whether you create a multimethod via `defmulti` or with the programmatic functions, the cache is either a `watching-cache`, which watches the hierarchy referenced by the *dispatcher* (by default, `#'clojure.core/global-hierarchy`), clearing the cache when it changes; or `simple-cache`, a bare-bones cache.
-   You can easily implement alternative caching strategies, such as TTL or LRU caches, or ones that better optimize memory and locality (e.g. if dispatch values Object and String both have the same effective method, storing that method once rather than once per dispatch value.)
+   You could easily implement alternative caching strategies, such as TTL or LRU caches, or ones that better optimize memory and locality.

 The method combination, method table, and dispatcher are managed by an object called the *multifn impl*, which implements `MultiFnImpl`.
 If this impl supports caching, it manages a cache as well, albeit indirectly (thru its